magento/quality-patches/README.md

-# Magento Quality Patches (MQP)
+# Quality Patches Tool (QPT)

-Welcome to the Magento Quality Patches tool!
+Welcome to the Quality Patches Tool!

 ## Overview

-Magento Quality Patches tool is designed to distribute quality patches across Cloud and OnPrem Magento customers so that customers can get the latest available patches, select the required, and apply them.
+Quality Patches Tool is designed to distribute quality patches across Adobe Commerce and Magento OS users so that users can get the latest available patches, select the required, and apply them.

 ## Installation